Can You Drink Flavored Sparkling Water on Carnivore Diet? Hard Truths!

 What is sparkling water?

 Sparkling water is water that has been infused with carbon dioxide gas.
 This makes it slightly fizzy.
-It can be drunk as a “natural” plain sparkling water, or it can have flavors added to make it more like a soda.
+It can be drunk as “natural” plain sparkling water or have flavors added to make it more like a soda.Â

 What are the health benefits of sparkling water?

-No too much, apart from the fact that it enables you to consume water which is obviously essential.
+Not too much, apart from the fact that it enables you to consume water, which is obviously essential.Â

-Carnivore diet advocate and author of “The Carnivore Code” Dr. Paul Saladino says non-flavored sparkling water made by Gerolsteiner is a good choice because it contains trace minerals and electrolytes like magnesium.
+Carnivore diet advocate and author of “The Carnivore Code,” Dr. Paul Saladino, says non-flavored sparkling water made by Gerolsteiner is a good choice because it contains trace minerals and electrolytes like magnesium.

-It can also trick your body into thinking it is fuller than you are for a little while, which could be useful to some people, I guess.
+It can also trick your body into thinking it is fuller than you are for a little while, which could be helpful to some people, I guess.Â

 What are the health concerns with sparking water?

 Sparkling water is a little more acidic than normal water, and there have been some concerns that it can negatively impact tooth enamel and bone health.
-This has never been proven, really, but I would not be surprised if it were true.
+This has never been proven, but I would not be surprised if it were true.Â

 Why you should be wary of flavored sparkling water

-If you made your own carbonated water at home, then I doubt there would be any huge issues, and if you added in flavors, you would know exactly what you were using and why.
+If you made your own carbonated water at home, I doubt there would be any huge issues, and if you added in flavors, you would know exactly what you were using and why.Â

 The problem begins when you start buying shop-bought sparkling water like LaCroix because you have very little clue what is involved in the manufacturing process and what flavorings they are using.